 Harry Potter: Hogwarts Mystery Review

 Hogwarts Mystery was released on the 25th of April 2018 for both the iOS and Android platforms.
-It is also the very first mobile Harry Potter game and was developed by Jam City, a seasoned company with multiple popular mobile games under its belt.
+It is also the very first mobile Harry Potter game, and it was developed by Jam City, a seasoned company with multiple popular mobile games under its belt.

-Granted, the microtransactions are what ultimately ends up ruining this game entirely, but even if they were to be taken out of the equation, the game is just completely unremarkable as a whole.
+Granted, the microtransactions are what ultimately end up ruining this game entirely, but even if they were to be taken out of the equation, the game is just completely unremarkable as a whole.

 Hogwarts Mystery takes place at a point in time that the series hasn’t yet explored: immediately after the murder of Harry’s parents and Voldemort’s temporary death.
 Naturally, this leaves plenty of wiggle room, as the setting and the story don’t have to be constrained by the existing material.

-The story is completely unremarkable and follows our cast’s quest for a MacGuffin known as “the cursed vaults”.
+The story is completely mediocre and follows our cast’s quest for a MacGuffin known as “the cursed vaults.”
 It revolves closely around the player character’s sibling who, apparently, did something bad enough to get himself expelled and gain school-wide infamy during his own search for the vaults.
 Sounds generic?
 It most certainly is, and the characters aren’t much better either.

-All in all, the story is simply not engaging, the characters are uninteresting, and the overall premise seems like nothing more than second-rate Harry Potter fanfiction that does its best to borrow all the washed-out concepts and tropes from the original series.
+All in all, the story is simply not engaging.
+The characters are dull, and the overall premise seems like nothing more than second-rate Harry Potter fanfiction that does its best to borrow all the washed-out concepts and tropes from the original series.

 Now, we get to the absolute best part – the gameplay.
 Or rather, a lack thereof.